N.1 Investigators

 5. Fong, E.L., Harrington, D.A., Farach-Carson, M.C. and Yu, H. “Heralding a New Paradigm in 3D Tumor Modeling.”
 Biomaterials, (2016).

-Dr. John HO
+A/Prof. John HO

 Our group focuses on the development of advanced wireless bioelectronic systems for enhancing human health.
 Our approach is to improve the ability of bioelectronics to target physiological processes with high spatiotemporal resolution, and then seek to use this precision to treat or diagnose human disease in new ways.
 Towards this goal, our group makes advances in wireless technology for highly miniaturized bioelectronic devices and demonstrates how these technologies can be used to for precise modulation of neural activity, cancer therapy, and continuous physiological monitoring.